Virgo Cluster

 The Virgo Cluster is a cluster of galaxies whose center is 53.8 ± 0.3 Mly (16.5 ± 0.1 Mpc) away in the Virgo constellation.
 Comprising approximately 1,300 (and possibly up to 2,000) member galaxies, the cluster forms the heart of the larger Virgo Supercluster, of which the Local Group (containing the Milky Way galaxy) is a member.
 The Local Group actually experiences the mass of the Virgo Supercluster as the Virgocentric flow.
 It is estimated that the Virgo Cluster's mass is 1.2×10^15 out to 8 degrees of the cluster's center or a radius of about 2.2 Mpc.

 Many of the brighter galaxies in this cluster, including the giant elliptical galaxy Messier 87, were discovered in the late 1770s and early 1780s and subsequently included in Charles Messier's catalogue of non-cometary fuzzy objects.
 Described by Messier as nebulae without stars, their true nature was not recognized until the 1920s.
 (Note: Following the entry for M91 in the Connoissance des Temps for 1784, Messier added the following note:

 The constellation of Virgo, & especially the northern Wing is one of the constellations which encloses the most Nebulae: this Catalog contains thirteen which have been determined: viz.
 Nos.
 49, 58, 59, 60, 61, 84, 85, 86, 87, 88, 89, 90, & 91.
 All these nebulae appear to be without stars: one can see them only in a very good sky, & near their meridian passage.
 Most of these nebulae have been pointed to me by Mr. Méchain.)

 The cluster extends across approximately 8 degrees centered in the constellation Virgo.
 Some of its most prominent members can be seen with binoculars and small telescopes, while a 6-inch telescope will reveal about 160 of the cluster's galaxies on a clear night.
 Its brightest member is the elliptical galaxy Messier 49.

 Characteristics

 The cluster is a fairly heterogeneous mixture of spiral and elliptical galaxies.
 As of 2004, it is believed that the spiral galaxies of the cluster are distributed in an oblong prolate filament, approximately four times as long as it is wide, stretching along the line of sight from the Milky Way.
 The elliptical galaxies are more centrally concentrated than the spiral galaxies.
+The first example of an ultra-diffuse galaxy was also found in the central core of the cluster in 1984.

 The cluster is an aggregate of at least three separate subclumps: Virgo A, centered on M87, a second centered on the galaxy M86, and Virgo B, centered on M49, with some authors including a Virgo C subcluster, centered on the galaxy M60 as well as a Low Velocity Cloud (LVC) subclump, centered on the large spiral galaxy NGC 4216.
 The giant elliptical galaxy M87 contains a supermassive black hole, whose event horizon was observed by the Event Horizon Telescope Collaboration in 2019.